-The 7.46 miles (12 kilometers) are largely flat, but at the 2.5 mile mark is the infamous Hayes Street Hill, a five-block stretch that rises 215 feet above sea level.
-Mostly (and gradually) downhill from there, along the Panhandle, through Golden Gate Park, to the finish line on the Great Highway—and the Pacific Ocean’s breakers.
+The race course starts in the Embarcadero area, on Howard and Beale streets, at sea level, along the San Francisco Bay.
+The 7.46-mile course (12 kilometers) is largely flat, but at the 2.5-mile mark, there is the infamous Hayes Street Hill, a five-block stretch that rises 215 feet above sea level.
+After that massive challenge, the course is mostly (and gradually) downhill from there, along the Panhandle, through the iconic Golden Gate Park, before finally ending on the Great Highway, the Pacific Ocean’s "breakers".

-PARTICIPANTS: At the front of the pack are the serious athletes, usually led by Kenyans and Ethiopians.
-They’re followed by tens of thousands of runners, joggers and walkers, many in costumes, in various states of un-dress, or linked together as "centipedes."
-Estimates in recent years have said that up to half of Bay to Breakers participants were not registered for the race (in 2010, then-San-Francisco-mayor Gavin Newsom was among them).
+Though all are invited to participate, at the front of the pack are the serious athletes, usually led by Kenyan and Ethiopian runners who fly into San Fransico each year to compete, and win.
+These star athletes are followed by tens of thousands of runners, joggers, and walkers, many in costumes, in various states of un-dress, or linked together as "centipedes."
+The rules of this race are some of the laxest as the estimates in recent years have said that up to half of Bay to Breakers participants were not registered for the race.

-1.75 Million: Estimated total number of participants in the race’s 100-year history.
+- 1.75 Million: The estimated total number of participants in the race’s over 100-year history.

-80,000: Estimated number of spectators, race staffers and volunteers who line the race course on race day.
+- 80,000: The estimated number of spectators, race staffers, and volunteers who line the race course on race day each year.

-43: Number of consecutive years that Harry Cordellos, who is blind, has run Bay to Breakers; he says he can identify every pothole on the route.
+- 43: The number of consecutive years that Harry Cordellos has run Bay to Breakers.
+Although Cordellos is blind, he says he can identify every pothole on the route by memory.

-25: Number of registered runners in the smallest Bay to Breakers, in 1963.
+- 25: The number of registered runners in the smallest Bay to Breakers, which was in 1963.

 - 1: The age of the youngest known participant, Robert Rosen. who was in 2000 race.